-S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction on identifying and writing off bad debts is hindering allowance of bad debts as an ARR component; the Commission directs the Licensee to submit ten sample cases of LT & HT consumers where orders have been issued for writing off bad debts, clearly depicting the procedure adopted for writing off bad debts along with policy framework for managing bad debts for the Commission's perusal. framed a policy for identifying and writing off old arrears which has been provided to the Commission along with this submission.
+S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction identifying and writing off bad debts is hindering allowance of bad debts as an ARR component; the Commission directs the Licensee to submit ten sample cases of LT & HT consumers where orders have been issued for writing off bad debts, clearly depicting the procedure adopted for writing off bad debts along with policy framework for managing bad debts for the Commission's perusal. framed a policy for identifying and writing off old arrears which has been provided to the Commission along with this submission.
 Appropriate directions have been issued to the field units to compile the sample cases based on this recently issued order of the licensee.
 Distribution Tariff Regulations the Licensee is required to take prior approval of the Commission for policy on bad debts.
-Further, such policy should detail the mechanism to identify consumers who are not paying up and ensure that Licensee has made adequate attempts to collect from such 12 The Commission directs the Licensee to evolve principles for prudent segregation of ARR towards wheeling Within 4 months The Licensee submitted that the same would be taken up subsequent to the notification of the Multi Year Tariff Regulations which are current under -
+Further, such policy should detail the mechanism to identify consumers who are not paying up and ensure that Licensee has made adequate attempts to collect from such consumers.
+12. The Commission directs the Licensee to evolve principles for prudent segregation of ARR towards wheeling function and Within 4 months The Licensee submitted that the same would be taken up subsequent to the notification of the Multi Year Tariff -

-S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction function and retail supply function embedded in the distribution function in accordance with Clause 2.1.2 of the Distribution Tariff Regulations. formulation.
-13 The Commission directs the Licensee to submit a long term business plan in accordance with Clause 2.1.7 of the Distribution Tariff Regulations.
-The Licensee in such business plan shall identify capex projects for the ensuing year and subsequent four years and submit detailed capital investment plan along with a financing plan for undertaking the identified projects in order to meet the requirement of load growth, refurbishment and replacement of equipment, reduction in distribution Within 3 months Licensee submitted that the same would be taken up subsequent to the notification of the Multi Year Tariff Regulations which are current under formulation.
+S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction retail supply function embedded in the distribution function in accordance with Clause 2.1.2 of the Distribution Tariff Regulations.
+Regulations which are current under formulation.
+13. The Commission directs the Licensee to submit a long term business plan in accordance with Clause 2.1.7 of the Distribution Tariff Regulations.
+The Licensee in such business plan shall identify capex projects for the ensuing year and subsequent four years and submit detailed capital investment plan along with a financing plan for undertaking the identified projects in order to meet the requirement of load growth, refurbishment and replacement of equipment, reduction in distribution Licensee submitted that the same would be taken up subsequent to the notification of the Multi Year Tariff Regulations which are current under formulation. -

-S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction losses, improvement of voltage profile, improvement in quality of supply, system reliability, metering, communication and computerization, etc. 14 The Commission directs the Licensee to conduct benchmarking studies to determine the desired performance standards in accordance with Clause 2.1.8 of the Distribution Tariff Regulations.
-Within 3 months Licensee submitted that The Commission has written a letter to the licensee dated 3rd February, 2014 indicating the scope of work for the benchmarking studies.
-Based on the letter from UPERC, the Terms of Reference for the benchmarking studies is being revised. update the Commission 15 The Commission directs the Licensee to conduct proper loss estimate studies for Within 3 months Licensee submitted that PFC Consulting Ltd has been appointed by the Licensee to draft a strategy paper for the expedite process and
+S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction losses, improvement of voltage profile, improvement in quality of supply, system reliability, metering, communication and computerization, etc. 14.
+The Commission directs the Licensee to conduct benchmarking studies to determine the desired performance standards in accordance with Clause 2.1.8 of the Distribution Tariff Regulations.
+Within 3 months Licensee submitted that The Commission has written a letter to the licensee dated 3 rd February, 2014 indicating the scope of work for the benchmarking studies.
+Based on the letter from UPERC, the Terms of Reference for the benchmarking studies is being revised.
+The Licensee should expedite the process and update the Commission in its next ARR filing.
+15. The Commission directs the Licensee to conduct proper loss estimate studies for assessment of technical and commercial losses under its supervision so that the Within 3 months Licensee submitted that PFC Consulting Ltd has been appointed by the Licensee to draft a strategy paper for the turnaround of the distribution licensees which covers The Licensee should expedite process and complete the study at the earliest.